edgio-docs/edgio-docs/guides/cookbook.md

 ### Adding Options to Cookies

 In addition to the name and value of the cookie, you can also add attributes to each cookie.
-For specific information on possible cookie attributes, please refer to https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie
+For information on possible cookie attributes, please refer to https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie

 ```js
 router.get('/some/path', ({ addUpstreamResponseCookie, addResponseCookie, proxy }) => {